 Ben: Joining us today is Taylor Robinson who is a Senior Manager of SEO at Condé Nast, which is a media company that attracts more than 100 million consumers across its industry leading print, digital, and video brands, including Vogue, Vanity Fair, Glamour, GQ, Architectural Digest, and the New Yorker.
 And today Taylor’s going to talk us through her teams working relationship with the content production teams at Condé Nast.

 Ben: But before we get started, I want to remind you that this podcast is brought to you by the marketing team at Searchmetrics.
 We are an SEO and content marketing platform that helps enterprise scale businesses, monitor their online presence, and make data-driven decisions.
-To support you, our loyal podcast listeners, we’re offering a complimentary digital diagnostic where member of our digital strategies group will provide you with a consultation that reviews how your website, content, and SEO strategies can be optimized.
-To schedule your free digital diagnostic, go to searchmetrics.com/diagnostic.
+To support you, our loyal podcast listeners, we’re offering a complimentary consultation where member of our digital strategies group will provide you with a consultation that reviews how your website, content, and SEO strategies can be optimized.
+To schedule your free consultation, go to Searchmetrics.com/request-free-consultation.

 Ben: Here’s on conversation with Taylor Robinson, Senior Manger of SEO at Condé Nast.